yhilem/ai_kreuzberg/docs/getting-started/installation.md

 # Installation

-Kreuzberg is composed of a core package and several `optional` dependencies, which users can install at their discretion.
+Kreuzberg is a modular document intelligence framework with a core package and optional components for specialized functionality.

 ## System Dependencies

 ### Pandoc

-Kreuzberg relies on `pandoc`, which is a **required** system dependency.
-To install it, follow the instructions below:
+Pandoc is the foundation of Kreuzberg's universal document conversion capabilities.
+This **required** system dependency enables reliable extraction across diverse document formats.
+Install Pandoc for your platform:

 #### Ubuntu/Debian